Generative Omnimatte: Learning to Decompose Video into Layers: Discussion and Limitations

 {

 }

-\textbf{ Appendix} We provide additional details on the training process of our object-effect-removal model (Sec.~\ref{sec:supp_training}), the inference pipeline for object and effect removal (Sec.~\ref{sec:supp_inference}), the optimization details for omnimatte reconstruction (Sec.~\ref{sec:supp_omptimization}), the quantitative comparisons (Sec.~\ref{sec:supp_eval}), and the quantitative ablation study (Sec.~\ref{sec:supp_ablation}).
+\textbf{ Appendix} We provide additional discussions (Sec.~\ref{sec:supp_discussion}), as well as further details on the training process of our object-effect-removal model (Sec.~\ref{sec:supp_training}), the inference pipeline for object and effect removal (Sec.~\ref{sec:supp_inference}), the optimization details for omnimatte reconstruction (Sec.~\ref{sec:supp_omptimization}), runtime analysis (Sec.~\ref{sec:supp_runtime}), the quantitative comparisons (Sec.~\ref{sec:supp_eval}), the quantitative ablation study (Sec.~\ref{sec:supp_ablation}).
 The video comparisons, training video examples, and self-attention visualization are provided in the \href{https://gen-omnimatte.github.io}{project page}.